 This information may leave you wondering how the state of Florida can prove a DUI involving drugs since there’s no testing capacity that can speak to your level of impairment.
 There are many legal complications involved in proving the crime of drugged driving, and DUI drug cases can successfully be challenged in court by a skilled defense attorney like The Denson Firm.

 Urine test results are often a critical part of a drug-related DUI.
-Because the body digests and metabolizes different drugs at different rates, these cases can be difficult for the State and it is recommended to have an attorney review any case that involves a urine (or blood) test.
+Because the body digests and metabolizes different drugs at different rates, these cases can be difficult for the State.
+It is recommended to have an attorney review any case involving a urine (or blood) test.

 There are several first-time DUI offense penalties in Florida that an individual might face.
 The state often imposes administrative and criminal penalties under Florida Statute § 316.193.
 These types of penalties may consist of:

 Penalties may be more severe if you were found to have a BAC greater than 0.15%, were found driving with a minor while intoxicated, or were involved in an accident.
 These factors can enhance the sanctions required by statute.
 Enhanced penalties can include jail time, larger fines, ignition interlocks, and longer driver’s license suspensions.